in28minutes/java-tutorial-for-beginners/01-Quiz/Q01-IntroductionToJavaProgrammingWithJShell-MultiplicationTable.md

     -   b) Subdivision
     -   c) Deductive Reasoning
     -   Answer: b) Subdivision

+The correct answer is indeed b) Subdivision.

+Here's the explanation for each option:

+a) Reverse Engineering - This is a process where you start with a finished product and then work backward to understand how it was made.
+This method is often used in software engineering to understand the source code of a program when the source code is not available.
+In the context of the question, reverse engineering does not apply.

+b) Subdivision - This is the correct answer.
+In problem-solving, subdivision is a technique where a complex problem is broken down into smaller, more manageable parts.
+This is a common technique in programming and is often used to simplify the process of writing code.
+In the context of the multiplication table program, subdivision is used to break down the complex problem of generating a multiplication table into simpler tasks like iterating over numbers and printing individual rows of the table.

+c) Deductive Reasoning - This is a process of reasoning from one or more general statements to reach a logically certain conclusion.
+While this is a valuable problem-solving skill, it's not the primary technique being employed in this situation.
+The task of creating a multiplication table is more about systematically applying a set of rules (i.e., the multiplication operation) to a range of inputs, rather than drawing conclusions from general principles.

 2. What is the result of 5 * 3?

     -   a) 8
     -   b) 10
     -   c) 15
     -   Answer: c) 15

+The correct answer is indeed c) 15.

+Here's the explanation:

+Multiplication is one of the basic operations in arithmetic.
+When you multiply 5 by 3, you are essentially adding 5 three times.

+So, 5 * 3 = 5 + 5 + 5 = 15

+Therefore, the result of 5 times 3 is 15, making option c) the correct answer.

 3. How many times do we repeat the calculation in this step?

     -   a) 5 times